james-morrison/hebtools/README.md

 AWAC](http://www.nortek-as.com/en/products/wave-systems/awac)** sensors details
 are described below.

-The code is organised into one main package named **hebtools** with three subpackages **awac**, **common**, **dwr** and **test**
+The code is organised into one main package named **hebtools** with four subpackages **awac**, **common**, **dwr** and **test**

 **dwr**